How to Protect Your Privacy in Court Files in Washington State

 What Privacy Protection Can I Get from GR 31?

-If you are a party in a legal case in Washington and you file a document with the court, you have some right to privacy under GR 31.
-But you must be the one to protect your own privacy and the privacy of others by taking advantage of the protections offered by GR 31 and following the steps outlined in this memo.
+If you are a party in a legal case in Washington and you file a document with the court, you have some right to privacy AND responsability to protect privacy of others under GR 31.

-NOTE: Administrative records (records kept by government agencies, not courts) are NOT covered by this rule.
-Administrative records, however, are not usually available to the public.
+NOTE: Administrative records (records kept by government agencies) are NOT covered by this rule.
+Administrative records, however, are not usually available to the public like court records are.

 Which Personal Identifiers Need to be Redacted?

-• Social Security Numbers: If someone’s social security number must be included in a document, you must only give the last four digits of that number.
+Social Security Numbers: If someone’s social security number must be included in a document, you may show only the last four digits.

 What Happens If I Do Not Redact these Personal Identifiers?

-If you file a document showing someone’s personal identifiers, that person can ask a judge to order that the information be redacted, and you might have to pay for it, including lawyer’s fees and court costs.
+If you file a document showing someone’s personal identifiers, the judge may order you to fix it.
+Fixing it may cost you money, including lawyer’s fees and court costs.
 A Court Clerk will NOT review the documents you file to make sure you have redacted all personal identifiers.

 Sealing and Redacting Court Records: General Rule 15

-What Happens When a Court Record Is Sealed or Information Is Redacted?
+What Happens When a Court Record or Document Is Sealed or Information Is Redacted?

-When a whole court file is sealed all the information in the file, or documents added later to that file, is secured from public access.
-Generally the court index will show that the file exists, including the names of the parties, the type of case, and a notation “case sealed.”
-The public can also see the court order that sealed the case.
+When a whole court file is sealed, all the documents in the file except for the sealing order will be kept confidential.
+Generally the public court index will show that the file exists, including the names of the parties, the type of case, and a notation “case sealed.”
+The public will not have access to any current or future document in that file.

-When a particular court document is sealed it is removed from the court file and a filler sheet is inserted, showing that the document is sealed.
-The sealed document is secured from public access.
+When one specific court document is sealed, it is removed from the court file and a filler sheet is inserted, showing that document is sealed.
+The public will not have access to the sealed document.

 How Can I Get a Court Record Sealed?